felipe-takaoka/boids-leadership/README.md

 ## Acknowledgements
 This project was made by me as part of the course *Techniques Inspirées du Vivant* at CentraleSupélec, France, in 2017.
 The complete report (in French) is available in [assets/raport.pdf](assets/rapport.pdf).

 I am not a native english speaker neither a native french speaker.
-So I apologize in advance if there are any grammar mistakes.
+So I apologize in advance if there are any grammar errors.

 ## References
 * Reynolds CW.
 "Flocks, herds and schools: a distributed behavioral model."
 In SIGGRAPH’87: Proceedings of the 14th Annual Conference on Computer Graphics and Interactive Techniques.
 ACM Press: New York, 1987; 25–34.